rmjarvis/TreeCorr/docs/patches.rst

 mess things up.

-If you wanted to have it all run in a single script, you should have only the rank 0 process define the patches, send it cat.patch_centers to the other ranks, who can then build their catalogs using this.
+If you wanted to have it all run in a single script, you should have only the rank 0 process define the patches.
+Then send ``cat.patch_centers`` to the other ranks, who can build their catalogs using this.
 But it's probably easier to just precompute the centers and save them to a file before starting the MPI run.